somone23412/FeatureMapGenerator/README.md

 # FaceGenerator

-A little **c++ class** for face generation or getting the feature map in any layer of the neural network.
+A little **c++ class** for face image generation or getting the feature map in any layer of the neural network.

 By using this class you can see the **feature map** of each layer in the neural network.